mosquitogames/1819rulebook/2_sequence-of-play.md

 If you cannot afford to fund your Public Work, you must:
 1. flip over a Public Works card in your tableau,
+2. remove associated Public Work tokens from the board,
-2. discard any attached Population cards, and
+3. discard any attached Population cards, and
-3. remove the corresponding number of Population cubes from the board.
+4. remove the corresponding number of Population cubes from the board.

 Face-down Public Works cannot be Activated.
 On your turn, you may flip a face-down card back up by paying its price as a free Action.
-See [Face-down cards](/concepts#face-down-cards).
+See [Flipping cards](/concepts#flipping-cards).

 ### b.
-Flush the Market
+Flush the Emporium
-Discard the rightmost Market card.
-Shift the other Market cards one space to the right.
-Draw the top card of the Emporium deck to fill the leftmost Market space.
+Discard the rightmost Emporium card.
+Shift the other cards one space to the right, then draw the top card of the Emporium deck to fill the leftmost space.